 Meet The Laymans

-They may be young, but they are not strangers to accolades.
+The band may be young, but they are experienced and they are not strangers to accolades.
+The siblings have performed Nationally as a duo, and Hamed is an International performer.
+Nick has played up and down the East Coast.
 Logan was named Veer Magazine's Emerging Artist of the Year in 2015.
 She was the Sea Level Singer/Songwriter’s Emerging Artist of the year in 2014.
 In 2013, she was named "Blues Kid of the Year."
-Cole is endorsed by Steve Clayton custom guitar pics.
-Cole and Logan are both proud inductees into The Brotherhood of the Guitar, an elite group of young guitarists from all over the world.
-They are Farmer Foot Drum Artists, and very enthusiastic to endorse their quality foot percussion.
-They appeared in the August, 2014 issue of Guitar Player Magazine.
-Their music has been played on radio stations all over the country and internationally.
+Logan endorses Ernie Ball basses, and was featured in Bass Player magazine in 2016.
+Cole endorses Steve Clayton custom guitar pics.
+Cole and Logan both endorse Farmer Foot Drums.
+Cole and Logan are proud inductees into The Brotherhood of the Guitar, an elite group of young guitarists from all over the world.
+They appeared together in the August, 2014 issue of Guitar Player Magazine.
+In Layman Terms’ Debut album received rave reviews and has been played on radio stations all over the country and internationally.

 Cole is a junior at Berklee College of Music in Boston, MA. where he is studying Music Therapy.
 In high school he was a member of the Tri-M Music Society and received the highest honor, being chosen for the district's all star jazz band.
 Cole is passionate about the blues, but has a diverse musical taste.
 He looks up to legends like Stevie Ray Vaughan, Joe Bonamassa, Derek Trucks, and many others.
 He is a huge fan of Led Zeppelin, Jimi Hendrix, and many of the musicians that he has met through his participation in The International Blues Challenge over the past four years.